-Message from the Interim Division Chief, Robert Schilz, DO, PhD
+Message from the Division Chief, Rodney Folz, MD, PhD

 The Pulmonary, Critical Care and Sleep Medicine Division at University Hospitals Case Medical Center (UHCMC) and the Cleveland Veteran’s Administration Medical Center (VAMC) has a long history of clinical excellence and research leadership.
 We remain dedicated to providing state-of-the-art patient care, performing cutting-edge research, being thought leaders in clinical care, and developing the next generation of leader’s through our educational programs.
 Our goal is to remain one of the top divisions, excelling in Pulmonary, Critical Care and Sleep medicine from patient care to education to research.
 To accomplish this we have combined outstanding clinicians and leading researchers into an active clinical service and investigative group at UHCMC and the Cleveland VAMC.